 1. The state of being liquid.
 2. The quality of being readily convertible into cash: an investment with high liquidity.
 3. Available cash or the capacity to obtain it on demand.
 4. The ease with which an asset can be converted into money.
 Cash is liquid but shares in a company are less liquid because they must be sold in order to convert them into money.
 Assets such as property are even less liquid because they take longer to sell than shares.

-1. Something or someone that has been lost.
+1. Something or someone that is no longer available to a person.
 2. Something that has withdrawn from a person without their consent.
-3. The feeling of emptiness, sadness or loneliness at the absence of something or someone.
+3. The feeling of emptiness, sadness, or loneliness in the absence of something or someone.
 4. A losing by defeat or death.
-5. The amount of money by which a company’s or person’s expenses exceeds their income or profit.
+5. The amount of money by which a company’s or person’s expenses exceed their income or profit.